lockss/lockss-rtd-manual/docs/installing/installer.rst

       [success] Skipping (--skip-install-k3s)

-   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`k3s-check-config`).
+   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`Checking the K3s Configuration`).

 2. If K3s is already present, :program:`install-lockss` will display the warning ``[Warning] K3s is already installed; skipping the K3s Installer`` and continue on to the next step.
 Otherwise: